mcggEz/synaps/README.md

 ## Deployment

-The application is built to be deployed on Vercel or any platform supporting Next.js applications.
-Environment variables needed:
+The application is deployed on Vercel.

-- `GEMINI_API_KEY`: For Google Gemini API access
-- `SUPABASE_URL`: Your Supabase project URL
-- `SUPABASE_ANON_KEY`: Your Supabase anonymous key

 ## Usage